 Does that make us wise or foolish?

-Why don’t we in this Christmas season make an effort to pursue Jesus our King rather than pursue gifts and parties.
+Why don’t we, in this Christmas season, make an effort to pursue Jesus our King rather than pursue gifts and parties.
 Spend some time in scripture, pray more, and get to church.
 Why don’t we, this year, make more of an effort to explain to friends and family what we believe?
 How about going out of your way to praise Him?
 How about blessing someone else this Christmas with gifts that are precious to you: time, money and abilities?
-How about going the extra mile, the wise men travelled over 900 miles to bless the King, because our Lord has blessed us with salvation.
+How about going the extra mile (the wise men traveled over 900 miles to bless the King) because our Lord has blessed us with salvation.

 Lord, help me to be mindful in worshiping you this Christmas.
 To remember again the salvation that you provided by coming to earth to die on the cross for me.
 Help me to bless Your Name for Who you are and not all the blessings I receive from you.
 Help me to bless others with the treasures you have given me and to use my treasured possessions to bless you name.